tiagochst/TransBioInfoLab/content/home/welcome.md

 <br>

-The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The **Translational Statistical Bioinformatics Lab** has been a center of excellence for Innovative analytical methodology Translational genomics research.

+Our Mission:

+We use data sciences approaches to understand genomics and epigenomics changes in cancers and Alzheimer’s disease, by developing and applying innovative analytical strategies and computational tools.

+Our Values:

+Excellence, Integrity, Resilience